kUrOSH1R0oo/porfolfio/writeup/danglingtree.md

 Most of this is completely mundane — it's just the DC talking to itself over its link-local IPv6 addresses on LDAP (`389`), which is normal background AD chatter (replication, service binds, and so on) and not something we caused.
 The two lines that *do* matter are the top two: our own inbound WAC connection on `6600` and our new reverse shell callback on `1234`.
 Nothing here suggests another live pivot target yet — this box appears to be the only externally reachable node, so the next step is to see what else lives *behind* it on whatever internal network it's connected to.

+## Part II — Pivoting and the Mail Server

 ### Phase 6: Pivoting Into the Internal Network with Ligolo-ng

 Just like in the DarkZeroReturns box, we bring up a **Ligolo-ng** tunnel: a TUN-interface-based Layer 3 pivot that lets our attack machine treat the compromised host's network as if we had a network card plugged directly into it.